-Colestid (micronized colestipol hydrochloride) Tablets is used to lower "bad" cholesterol in the blood, which is also called LDL (low-density lipoprotein) cholesterol.
+Colestid (micronized colestipol hydrochloride) Tablets is a cholesterol-lowering drug used to lower "bad" cholesterol in the blood, which is also called LDL (low-density lipoprotein) cholesterol.
 Lowering LDL cholesterol may reduce the risk of hardened arteries, which can lead to heart attacks, stroke, and circulation problems.
-It is a cholesterol-lowering drug.
-This medication is available in generic form.
-Common side effects include constipation, stomach/abdominal pain, gas, nausea, and vomiting.
+Colestid is available in generic form.
+Common side effects of Colestid include:

 For adults, Colestid Tablets are recommended in doses of 2 to 16 grams/day given once or in divided doses.
 The starting dose should be 2 grams once or twice daily.
 Dosage increases of 2 grams, once or twice daily should occur at 1- or 2-month intervals.
 Colestid may interact with steroids, heart medications, diuretics (water pills), antibiotics, or other cholesterol-lowering medications.
 Tell your doctor all medications you are taking.
 During pregnancy, Colestid should be used only when prescribed.
 It may affect the absorption of certain nutrients.
 This medication is unlikely to pass into breast milk.
 It may affect the absorption of certain nutrients.
 Consult your doctor before breast-feeding.

 Our Colestid (micronized colestipol hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.